|Instructor:||Yale N. Patt (http://www.ece.utexas.edu/~patt)|

 If you are part of a study group, you will need to turn in only one copy of a solution to a problem set for the entire group.
 The front page should contain the names of all members of the study group who have contributed to the solution.
 Each student will receive the same grade for that problem set.

-In the spirit of learning from each other, you are invited to work together with one other person on the first two programming labs.
+In the spirit of learning from each other, I have decided this semester (for the first time) to invite you to work together with one other person on the first two programming labs.
 If you choose that option, only one copy of the program solution should be turned in, but both of your names should be clearly stated on your submission.
 You will both receive the same grade on those two programming labs.

 Although I encourage you to study together, examinations and your